cypress-io/cypress/packages/frontend-shared/README.md

 Only `@packages/app` has a router, so details are described in its [README](../app/README.md).

 ### Styles
-#### Tailwind and Windi
+#### Tailwind
-We use [Tailwind](https://tailwindcss.com/) through [WindiCSS](https://windicss.org/).
+We use [Tailwind](https://tailwindcss.com/).
 The codebase is utility-driven and all CSS that can be achieved through utility classes is written that way.
 The main way to reuse CSS in multiple places is to extract a component that applies the utility classes and can wrap other elements as needed.

 #### Explicit Pixel Values
-WindiCSS can create CSS classes as build time based on what class names we use in our components.
+Tailwind can create CSS classes as build time based on what class names we use in our components.
 That means syntax like this will work:

-`<p class="p-20px">`
+`<p class="p-[20px]">`

 This allows us to specify explicit pixel values for measurements.
 We follow this pattern throughout the Cypress App codebase.

-As an example: instead of using the class `m-2` which applies the rule `margin: 0.5rem` in Tailwind and usually creates a margin of `8px` (with 16px font size), we write the class as `m-8px`, from which Windi will generate a class with the rule `margin: 8px`.
+As an example: instead of using the class `m-2` which applies the rule `margin: 0.5rem` in Tailwind and usually creates a margin of `8px` (with 16px font size), we write the class as `m-[8px]`, from which Tailwind will generate a class with the rule `margin: 8px`.

 ### Icons
 #### Custom Icon Library